 Cohen's attorneys were in court Friday seeking a temporary restraining order in New York to halt investigators' review of the seized evidence.

-The Shatayners emigrated to New York City from Ukraine at least four decades ago.
-Semyon Shatayner started out driving taxis, according to a 1979 article in The New York Times, and by 2004 was involved in the taxi business in Chicago setting up limited liability companies in his wife's name as well as those of others, according to CNN research of public records.
+The Shtayners emigrated to New York City from Ukraine at least four decades ago.
+Semyon Shtayner started out driving taxis, according to a 1979 article in The New York Times, and by 2004 was involved in the taxi business in Chicago setting up limited liability companies in his wife's name as well as those of others, according to CNN research of public records.

 When medallions were increasing in value, it was common for owners to refinance to take cash profits from the business.
 But the drop in value has squeezed many operators, forcing some to sell medallions in foreclosure sales.